What You Need to Know: Academic Affairs

 The 2020-2021 Academic Calendar has been revised with the goal of keeping students on campus to reduce their risk of exposure and potential virus surge in our communities.

-- The spring semester will begin on Tuesday, Jan.
+- The spring semester begins Tuesday, Jan.
 19.

-- Last day of classes will be April 30, with finals week being held on campus May 3-7.
+- Last day of classes will be April 30, with a prep day for finals on Monday, May 3.

 - Finish snacks before class.
-No food or drink is allowed in classrooms this fall.
+No food or drink is allowed in classrooms.

 - Wear a mask/face covering at all times on campus.